AraBlocks/ara-crypto/README.md

 Most of the functions exported by this module will check for input correctness.
 If given incorrect input, a function will throw a `TypeError` with a message describing the error.
-In most function, inputs should always be a `Buffer`.
+In most functions, inputs should always be a [`Buffer`](https://nodejs.org/api/buffer.html).

 ### `crypto.randomBytes(size)`